 Visual Acuity and 20/20 Vision

 20/20 vision has become a standard metric for good eyesight and is synonymous with vision clarity and sharpness.
 20/20 is a measurement of vision acuity but what is it and what does 20/20 mean?
-Dr David Sweeney from Vision Source Insight Eyecare in Sandy Springs, GA explains.
+Dr. Rachael Sweeney, Dr. Jonathan Chen, and Dr. Lay Nim from Vision Source Insight Eyecare in Sandy Springs, GA explains.

 Visual acuity is the one of the most common vision measurements and is the ability for a patient to identify letters or numbers on a standardized digital eye chart from a specific distance.
 It measures the relative clarity and sharpness of eyesight under standardized conditions but offers little to no indication of overall vision health.
 Vision Acuity tests are performed by optometry professionals as part of a comprehensive eye exam and are performed in controlled environments with good lighting and carefully measured distances from the patient to the eye chart.